dsosnoski/concur6/README.md

 ============

-The [sixth article in my JVM Concurrency series](http://www.ibm.com/developerworks/library/j-jvmc6/index.html) on IBM developerWorks, "Acting asynchronously with Akka", gives an introduction to Akka programming using parallel examples in Scala, generic Java, and Java 8.
-The article text focuses mostly on the Scala code for demonstrating Akka features, but you can find the full code in this repository.
+The [sixth article in my JVM Concurrency series](http://www.ibm.com/developerworks/library/j-jvmc6/index.html) on IBM developerWorks, "Building actor applications with Akka", gives an introduction to constructing actual applications with actor interactions.
+This article only uses Scala code, since it's significantly more readable than Java code would be.
+See [the preceding article](http://www.ibm.com/developerworks/library/j-jvmc6/index.html) to see how Java actor code using Akka matches up to the Scala equivalent.

 The project uses a Maven build, so just do the usual `mvn clean install` to get everything to a working state.
-The code is in three separate packages:

-1. `com.sosnoski.concur.article5scala`, within the *main/scala* tree.
+The code is in a single package, `com.sosnoski.concur.article6scala`, within the *main/scala* tree.
-2. `com.sosnoski.concur.article5java`, within the *main/java* tree.
-3. `com.sosnoski.concur.article5java8`, within the *main/java* tree.

-The demonstration code for this article doesn't do much, but if you want to try it out you can run the Scala demonstration code from the command line with `mvn scala:run -Dlauncher={name}`, where {name} selects the test code:
+You can run the sample applications from the command line with `mvn scala:run -Dlauncher={name}`, where {name} selects the test code:

-1. `hello1` - Simple actor hello
+1. `stars1` - Simple Stars example
-2. `hello2` - Stateful actor hello
+2. `stars2` - Movie-making with Stars example
-3. `hello3` - Actor properties and interactions
-4. `hello4` - Asking vs telling

-You can import the project into ScalaIDE with the standard Maven project import handling, and both Scala and Java versions can be executed from within the IDE.
+You can import the project into ScalaIDE with the standard Maven project import handling.